aplteam/Tatin/docs/FirstStepsWithTatin.md

 That can be achieved with the `LoadPackage` user command.
 That loads the package into the workspace and leaves to trail in the file system if that can be avoided.

 In case the package has file dependencies, like DLLs, images, CSS files and what not, than those will be saved in a specific package-dependent directory within the temp directory of your operating system, so in such cases there is a footprint left in the file system.

+Notes:

+* Loading a package has only one purpose: to investigate a package.

+* Loading a package might be different from installing a package: when loading a package the precise versions of dependency packages will be loaded, but with installing a package that is not necessarily the case.
+This is discussed in the paper `TatinsLoadAndUpdateStrategy.html`

 Let's load the `MarkAPL` package into the workspace: